-This one started when Kristen asked “Do you have any Scotch tape?”
+This one started when Kristen asked, “Do you have any Scotch tape?”
 I handed her one of those ubiquitous black dispensers filled with “magic mending” tape.
 Kristen taped Amy’s face as if it had trim to be masked as one would when painting a house.
-Several hours later Amy stepped on to the set.
-Her moves were limited by the back light directly behind her head.
-She had to do it all with expression-lips, eyes, eyebrows, hands and so on.
+After Kristen finished, Amy stepped onto the set.
+Her moves were limited by the backlight directly behind her head.
+She had to do it all with expression-lips, eyes, eyebrows, and her hands.

 Working in the studio, I always shoot tethered directly into a computer.
-There are obvious technical reasons for this.
+There are obviously technical reasons for this.
 I just discovered another one.
 Holding the mouse button down over the next image button ran through all of the variations that Amy made during the shoot.
 A hundred and twelve photos.
 Last night I dropped the works into Premiere Pro CC to create a video of all the photos.
-Including credits it’s 61 seconds long… er short, really.
+Including credits, it’s 61 seconds long… er short, really.